 - Unauthorised access – This involves gaining access into someone’s computer network without their permission, and then taking control and/or taking information from other people’s computers.
 Examples may include accessing the secure area on the school’s computer network and looking for test paper answers or trying to change test scores.

-- Making, supplying or obtaining Malware (malicious software), Viruses, Spyware, Botnets and Remote Access Trojans- It is illegal and these programmes allow criminals to get into other people’s computers to carry out illegal activities.
-‘Pranking’ by remotely accessing a friends computer when they don't know you are doing it and messing around is still illegal.
+- Making, supplying or obtaining malware (malicious software), viruses, spyware, botnets and remote access Trojans (RATS) - It is illegal and these programmes allow criminals to get into other people’s computers to carry out illegal activities.
+‘Pranking’ by remotely accessing a friend’s computer without their knowledge is still illegal.

-Cyber crime is a serious criminal offence under the Computer Misuse Act.
-The National Crime Agency and police take cyber crime extremely seriously and will make every effort to arrest and prosecute offenders.
+Cyber crime is a serious criminal offence under The Computer Misuse Act (1990).
+The National Crime Agency (NCA) and UK law enforcement are serious about tackling cyber crime.

 Young people getting involved with cyber crime could face: